danbev/learning-iot/doc/nfc.md

 -----------------
 ```
 The reader creates a magnetic field which when it comes in range of the tag,
-that is the reader or the tag need to move closer to each other than shown above
+that is the reader or the tag needs to move closer to each other than shown
-as they are currently out of range.
-When they are in range the reader will send
+above as they are currently out of range.
+When they are in range the reader will
-electricity through the conductive antenna.
-This allows the tag to be powered
+send electricity through the conductive antenna.
+This allows the tag to be
-and allow for data stored on in the tag to be read.
+powered and allow for data stored on in the tag to be read.
 This transfer of power is one things that limits the distance of this
 technology.
 And it is also the reason that that tag does not require and
 battery.